Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 5. Locate your ca.crt file.

-6. Click the Add button next to the Providers field and select the PKCS#11 module for your token/smartcard.
+6. Click the Add button next to the Providers field and select the PKCS#11 module for your Nitrokey.
 Multiple providers can be specified.

 On macOS, the most common location for modules to be found is in the /usr/lib directory.
 Please refer to the documentation included with your driver software for the location to use.
 OpenSC's module can be found at `/Library/OpenSC/lib/opensc-pkcs11.so`